Save the dates!

 you for sharing your children with us!

-The Riverview School District complies with all
+The Riverview School District complies

-sexual orientation, gender expression or identity, disability, or the
+status, sexual orientation, gender expression or identity,

-holds true for all district employment and student
+groups.
+This holds true for all district employment and student

 opportunities.
 Inquiries regarding compliance and/or grievance